A lower bound for the curvature integral under an upper curvature bound: Proof

 where $C=C(n,r,V,\varepsilon')$. \end{prop}

 We prove it by using the coarea, Gauss, and Bochner formulas as in \cite[4.5]{Pet:int}.
-However, our calculations are somewhat different from those in \cite{Pet:int}, mainly due to the difference between semiconcavity and (semi)convexity of distance functions in Alexandrov and GCBA spaces (see Claims \ref{clm:conv} and \ref{clm:G} below).
+However, as explained in Section \ref{sec:ad}, our calculations are somewhat different from those in \cite{Pet:int}, due to the difference between the semiconcavity and (semi)convexity of distance functions in CBB and CBA manifolds (see Claims \ref{clm:conv} and \ref{clm:G}).